PSAT/NMSQT - Preliminary Scholastic Assessment Test / National Merit Scholarship Qualifying Test (Grades 9-11)

-The TSI Assessment is a program designed to help an institution determine if students are ready for college-level course work in the general areas of reading, writing and mathematics.
+The TSI Assessment (TSIA) is a program designed to help an institution determine if students are ready for college-level course work in the general areas of reading, writing and mathematics.
 This program also will help determine what type of course or intervention will best meet their needs to become better prepared for college-level course work if they are not ready.
 Incoming college students in Texas are required to take the TSI Assessment — unless already exempt — to determine their readiness for college-level work.
 Based on how the student performs, they may either be enrolled in a college-level course that matches their skill level or be placed in the appropriate developmental course or intervention to improve their skills and prepare them for success in college-level courses.

 AP Exams - Advanced Placement Exams (Grades 9-12)